azuredemoenvironment/ade/README.md

 Resources and Services to an Azure Subscription.
 While not every Azure Service is deployed as a part of ADE, it does showcase many of the common, and more often complex, scenarios withing Azure, and it can be used as an example when designing a solution.
+The Azure Demo Environment is built to be deployed, deallocated, allocated, removed and re-deployed.
+The deployment and removal processes take approximate two hours.
+Instructions are provided below.
+The Azure Demo Environment is an Open Source Project.
+Contributions are welcome and encouraged!

-## Pre-Requisites
+## Prerequisites

-To deploy, manage, and remove the Azure Demo Environment, the following pre-requisites are required.
-The pre-requisites include software installations as well as additional service setups (DNS, Certificate Services, and Azure Subscription Quotas).
+To deploy, manage, and remove the Azure Demo Environment, the following prerequisites are required.
+The prerequisites include and Azure Subscription, software installations as well as additional service setups such as DNS and Certificate Services.

+### Azure Subscription

+- An Azure Subscription is required to deploy the Azure Demo Environment.
+ADE supports Pay As You Go, Enterprise, and MSDN Subscriptions.
+The resources in ADE do incur charges, but many resources can be deallocated to save on cost.

+  - For MSDN Subscriptions or other Subscriptions that have more restrictive resource quotas, open a support ticket and request a quota increase for the following resources:

+    - Public IP Addresses (10 - 20)

+  **Note: At this time, the Azure Demo Environment is configured to deploy to East US (Primary Region), East US 2, and West US (Secondary Region).
+In a future update, other regions will be supported.**

 ### Software Installations